yourldsweddingplanner/yourldsweddingplanner.github.io/index.md

 This is the official website of **Ann Louise Peterson** and **Your LDS Wedding Planner: A Guide to a Stunning Wedding**.

 Ann Louise Peterson is passionate about weddings.
 Some may consider her love of wedding planning an obsession, but anyone who knows Ann knows she just enjoys making people happy.
-She lives in the Salt Lake area with her husband and five children.
+She lives in the Salt Lake area with her husband and six children.

 _Your LDS Wedding Planner: A Guide to a Stunning Wedding_ is published by [Cedar Fort, Inc](http://cedarfort.com/)